Benefits of I-Corps

 Curriculum

-The I-Corps curriculum provides a real-world, hands-on, immersive learning experience about how to transform innovations into successful products and services.
+Based originally upon the Lean Startup Methodology, The I-Corps curriculum provides a real-world, hands-on, immersive learning experience in how to transform innovations into successful products and services.
 It’s not about how to write a research paper, business plan, or grant proposal.
 The end result is not a publication, slide deck, or a scientific discovery.

-Instead, the entire I-Corps team will be engaged with industry; talking to customers, partners, and competitors; and encountering the chaos and uncertainty of transforming innovations into successful commercial opportunities.
+Instead, I-Corps teams will be engaged with industry; talking to a least 20 potential customers, partners, and competitors; and encountering the uncertainty of transforming innovations into successful commercial opportunities.
 The program will force you to get out of your laboratory, university, or garage – and will often push you beyond your comfort zone.

-This curriculum requires full participation from the entire I-Corps team.
-Each team member must commit to in-depth preparation, attendance at the lectures and workshops, and WebEx conference calls.
-For the Regional I-Corps program, if you cannot commit 10-15 hours per week, the Mid-Atlantic I-Corps Hub is not for you.
+This curriculum requires full participation from the entire team.
+Each team member must commit to in-depth preparation, attendance at the workshops, and Zoom calls.
+For the Regional I-Corps program, if you cannot commit 10-15 hours per week, the program is not for you.

 UPCOMING PROGRAMS →